binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 If we can not get the simple things right like [Coding standards and conventions](http://blog.binarymist.net/2012/12/19/javascript-coding-standards-and-guidelines/) to help remove some of the "wild west" attitudes and behaviours, then how will we ever get the complicated things right?
 The whole team doesn't necessary have to agree on everything, but needs to be in alignment with and abide by the standards, conventions and guidelines.

-Having a pair review you code against the standards you have crated and offer [alternative](http://blog.binarymist.net/2014/07/26/node-js-asynchronicity-and-callback-nesting/) approaches and techniques for not only standards violations but for possible semantic modifications.
+Having a pair review your code against the standards you have created and offer [alternative](http://blog.binarymist.net/2014/07/26/node-js-asynchronicity-and-callback-nesting/) approaches and techniques for not only standards violations but for possible semantic modifications.

 It's often a good idea to automate as much of your coding standards as possible with static analysis and other related tooling.
 Ideally using your source control commit hooks to trigger the review process.
 This is discussed in more detail in the "Consuming Free and Open Source" sections in the Web Applications chapter.

 Automating is not going to catch everything though.
 Real person pair reviews should not be neglected.
 Team reviews should be carried out in moderation.
 I've found them to be less effective due to the fact that we loose face when our defects are highlighted in front of the entire team.

-The [BSIMM Code Review](https://www.bsimm.com/online/ssdl/cr/) resource has some good ideas.
+The [BSIMM Code Review](https://www.bsimm.com/online/ssdl/cr/) resource has some good ideas worth exploring.

 #### Why? {#process-agile-development-and-practices-code-review-why}